AlgoCompSynth/AlgoCompSynth-One/WSL-jammy/README.md

     ./00ubuntu-packages.sh
     ```

 3. Install `mambaforge`.
+This will search for an existing `mambaforge`
-This will ask you where you want to install
+and exit if it finds one.
+Otherwise, it will ask you where you
-`mambaforge`.
-Unless you have a strong reason for another location,
+want to install `mambaforge`.
+Unless you have a strong reason for
-the default is fine.
+another location, use the default `$HOME/mambaforge`.

     ```
     ./05mambaforge.sh
     ```

-4. Create the `r-reticulate` Mamba virtual environment and install
+4. Create the Mamba virtual environment and install the
-the AlgoCompSynth-One packages.
+AlgoCompSynth-One packages.

     ```
-    ./10r-reticulate.sh
+    ./10mamba-env.sh
     ```

+    If there is an existing Mamba virtual environment, the script
+    will use it.
+Otherwise, the script will prompt for a Mambaxi
+    environment name to create.
+The default is `acs-1`, but you
+    can use any name.

+    The script adds aliases to `.bash_aliases` and, if it exists,
+    to `.zshrc`, aliasing `deac` to `mamba deactivate` and aliasing the
+    enviroment name to `mamba activate $MAMBA_ENV_NAME`.
+So you
+    will need to make sure the environment name does not conflict
+    with another alias you have defined.

 5. Review the log files in `WSL-jammy/Logs` for errors.
 If there
 are any, open an issue at